Canning Tomato Sauce

 • While tomatoes are cooking, wash canning jars, bands, and lids thoroughly.

 • Once the sauce cooks down, blend in a blender.
-Then, strain with a sieve to remove skins and seeds.
-(This step is done in batches, but isn’t extremely time consuming.)
+Then, strain with a sieve to remove tomato skins and seeds.
+(This step is done in batches,)

 • Pour sauce back into pot.
 Add basil to the sauce.